fosamil0x/SEC-350-SP25/AssessmentPrep/dhcp/DHCPREADME.md

  Choose the OS type, architecture, the wazuh server address(172.16.200.10), the name of the agent, and the desired group(linux, ubuntu=os, x86_64).

+ For the provided DHCP Server running ubuntu 22.04, select DEB amd64.

  Run the command on dhcp01.
 If you have no internet access on DHCP, configure the firewall to temporarily allow it.
 Disable this after installing   the agent.
  ### Now on dhcp01, run:
  ```
  sudo systemctl daemon-reload